Keyslam/PortfolioWebsite/README.md

 # Justin's Portfolio

-This is a static webpage built wih 11ty, to be used as Justin's Van der Leij portfolio
+This is a static webpage built wih 11ty, to be used as Justin's Van der Leij portfolio.

 ## Installation

-Clone the repository into your desired folder using either SSH, HTTPS, or the Download button
+Clone the repository into your desired folder using either SSH, HTTPS, or the Download button:

 ```bash
 git clone git@github.com:Tjakka5/PortfolioWebsite.git